-Home » our home » Studio » Mudding and Taping the Drywall in the Garage
+Home » our home » Studio » Mudding Drywall in The Garage Transformation

 One of the decisions we made when I left the store was to turn our existing one car garage into a working studio space where I could paint and work on projects.
 It was actually my hubby’s idea (one which I will love him forever for because it’s a huge sacrifice in our small home to take up that much space,especially our main area of storage.).
 In the past, I had taken up little spaces in our home, but they ended up just not being big enough and somehow I always ended back at the kitchen table.
-I had been looking into renting a small space somewhere in our town,but once he said that, it just seemed better to have me at home.
+I had been looking into renting a small space somewhere in our town, but once he said that, it just seemed better to have me at home.
 Now with everything going on, I am so glad we made the decision.
-One of the things we needed to do however, before we made it pretty, was make it functional for the cold winters here.
 The first step was mudding and taping the drywall in the garage.
-It had been drywalled and had electric/lighting and insulated long before we bought the house, but it was never pretty inside.
-We decided to finally finish it off and mud,tape and paint.
+At one point it was a carport and previous owners enclosed it in.
+Luckily, we didn’t have to do any major drywall installation as it had been drywalled and had electric/lighting and was insulated long before we bought the house, but it was never pretty inside.
+It just had old, ugly yellow colored dry wall that looked dirty.
+We decided to finally finish it off and mud, tape and paint the garage to make it a more usable space.

-After we emptied the huge amount of contents into a storage pod in our driveway, we needed to get the drywallers in.
+After we emptied the huge amount of contents into a storage pod in our driveway, we needed to get the drywallers in to mud and tape.
 The garage was full and the pod is FULL.
 I’m going to have to get rid of a lot of stuff.

 I’ll be painting that old door in the picture.
 It’s funny how it looked so white next to the old drywall, and now that it’s so clean and fresh looks really gross and dingy.
 We never noticed on our going in and out to grab something from the extra fridge.
 Now I notice it!